International Student Information

 How To Audition

-Step 1 – Complete the Audition Application Form with all relevant information that has to be provided for your course and pay the application fee.
+Step 1 – Complete the Audition Application Form (Ballet) or Audition Application Form (Drama) with all relevant information that has to be provided for your course and pay the application fee.
 If you are successful, you will be advised of the audition requirements for international students.
 If you are able to attend an audition in person please advise the School Administrator.

 Step 2 – On completion of the application form.
 Drama School applicants will be provided the required monologues for auditions.
 The first stage of the audition process for international students is completed by providing the required information by video and photos.
 Instructions on what to include in your audition DVD will be provided on your application form.
 Upon receipt of your audition DVD the Director of the School will view the footage and advise of the outcome, if any further footage is required the School Administrator will advise you.
 The School Administrator will advise you formally if your audition has been successful.